greg-mohler/pdfmake/SECURITY.md

 # Security Policy

-Thank you for helping **APP_NAME** stay secure.
+Thank you for helping **PROJECT_NAME** stay secure.
 If you've identified a security vulnerability, please follow the reporting guidelines below to submit your finding.
 We aim to reply within **XX** days of receiving your finding.
 If a finding is accepted, we aim to publish a patch within **XX** days.
 If it is declined, we will reply to let you know.

 ## Reporting Guidelines